— No. 136 —

 Regan’s Orange Bitters No. 5

 So you probably already know Post Prohibition is all about handcrafted libations.
 We are currently in the process of making custom bitters, taking the craft of the cocktail to the next level.
 We started with a basic orange bitters recipe from The Joy of Mixology by Gary Regan.
 You might ask, “What are bitters?”
 Bitters are cocktail seasoning, like salt for a soup.
 Back in the 1800’s, bitters where used for medicinal purposes.
-They were a potion of healthy herbs and botanicals. …
+They were a potion of healthy herbs and …

 — No. 50 —